Every day we’re given a wide variety of videos to create that should guide the message and the aims of the businesses that we are working with.

 But it also needs to conform to the right platform on social media.
 A ten-second video on Facebook misses the point for what the platform could bring to a business.

-For example, St Barnabas Hospice had a huge influx of donations last month, and I was given a video to edit down into a ten-second splice.
+For example, St Barnabas Hospice had a huge influx of donations last month, and we were given a video to edit down into a ten-second splice.
 This was intended to inform supporters they were pausing donations to their charity shops.
 Sometimes when you watch similar videos, there could be an influx of text that explicitly says; ‘We are taking no more donations at this time’.

 The messaging comes across as robotic to the viewer.
-Instead, with collaboration from the team I work with, we came up with an idea to have the effect of a VHS tape pause while the viewer would watch staff sort the piles of donations in their warehouse.
+Instead, with collaboration from the team, we came up with an idea to have the effect of a VHS tape pause while the viewer would watch staff sort the piles of donations in their warehouse.
 It would then end with a short graphic that the donations are on pause to enforce the message further.

 It’s playful, it’s relevant, and it also harkens to an example of what the outdated items donated to charity shops can be, such as VHS tapes and music cassettes.
 The slight flash of nostalgia is playful, but still relevant to the messaging at hand.